bugzmanov/nes_ebook/src/chapter_3_2.md

 # Memory addressing modes

-On our initial implementation CPU receives instructions as separate input stream.
-Which is not how the things actually work.
+In our initial implementation, the CPU receives instructions as a separate input stream, not how the things actually work.

-NES implements typical von Neumann architecture: computer memory stores both data and the instructions that needs to be executed by the machine.
-From CPU perspective execution code is data and any data can potentially be interpreted as and execution code.
-There is no way CPU can tell the difference between data that is code and data that is uhm… data.
-The only mechanism CPU has is a **program_counter** register that keeps track of a position in instructions stream.
+NES implements typical von Neumann architecture: computer memory stores both data and the instructions that need to be executed by the machine.
+The execution code is data from the CPU perspective, and any data can potentially be interpreted as an execution code.
+There is no way CPU can tell the difference.
+The only mechanism the CPU has is a **program_counter** register that keeps track of a position in the instructions stream.

  <div style="text-align:center"><img src="./images/ch3.2/image_1_von_neuman.png" width="60%"/></div>

-Lets try to sketch this out in our CPU code:
+Let's try to sketch this out in our CPU code:

 ```rust